BehindTheMusicTree/audiometa/CONTRIBUTING.md

 - The stable, always-deployable branch
 - All tests must pass before merging
 - Releases are tagged from `main`
+- **No direct commits allowed** - All changes must go through Pull Requests, including changes from maintainers

 ### Feature Branches (`feature/<name>`)